juliogomez/docker_cheatsheet/README.md

 	docker ps -a

-Run a Nginx web server in TCP port 80, open a shell, install vim and edit the default homepage to see it updates in real-time:
+Run a Nginx web server (in detached mode so that it runs in the background) in TCP port 80, open a shell, install vim and edit the default homepage to see it updates in real-time:

     docker run -d -p 80:80 --name webserver nginx docker exec -it webserver /bin/bash
         apt-get update && apt-get install vim
         cd /usr/share/nginx/html
         vim index.html

+You may see the top processes running inside your container with:

+    docker top webserver

 (Only for Mac users) Run Firefox in a container, by opening a display server, finding out your IP address, and allowing connections from your local machine IP: